colltoaction/writings/Open Hypergraphs in open-source.md

 ## Conclusions
 This project evaluated hypergraph tooling in the open-source ecosystem.
 We found young academical implementations.
 We think it is key to foster collaboration between these open-source projects.
 The impact of each contribution can be multiplied by maintaining a single implementation.
 This kind of mature software will bring programmers and engineers closer to formal logic.

+This project evaluated hypergraph tooling in the Python ecosystem.
+We found two large scientific communities at this crossing.
+The Network Analysis community has two solid higher-order hypergraph libraries.
+The Categorical community has younger and more academical options oriented to string diagrams and rewriting.

 ## Acknowledgements
 Alexis Toumi and others in this thread: https://github.com/discopy/discopy/issues/250